pharmpy/pharmpy/docs/future.rst

 Wishlist
 ========

-A wishlist of PharmPy features that would be attractive to implement (difficult/impossible with PsN today).
+A wishlist of Pharmpy features that would be attractive to implement (difficult/impossible with PsN today).

 NONMEM ``PRED`` nonzero exit
 ----------------------------